Below is a little information on our Executive Team and Trustee Board.

 I worked as a case worker for 8 years and progressed to a session supervisor whilst continuing with many different projects.

-5 years ago I joined North Herts Citizens Advice as a session supervisor and quality assurance officer.
-I progressed to Deputy Advice Services Manager then to the Advice Services and Project Manager role that I am in today.
+I joined Citizens Advice North Herts in 2014 as a session supervisor and quality assurance officer.
+I progressed to Deputy Advice Services Manager then to the Advice Services and Project Manager role and I am now Head of Advice Services at CANH

 I work for the Joseph Rowntree Reform Trust which makes grants for campaigns for democratic reform, social justice and civil liberties.
 Before that I was Chief executive of Gingerbread, a charity which campaigns and provides support services for the UK’s two million single parent families.
 I have seen the practical and emotional difference advice can make and wanted to support the great work CANH does.
 I have lived in Hitchin since 2004 and wanted to use my experience of campaigning, service delivery and management to contribute to a local charity.